CaptchaTW/JAVA-MONITORING/README.md

 # JAVA-MONITORING
 Python script for monitoring
+SCRIPT CREATED FOR THE EVALUATION BY THE COMPANY TALAN, not refined, revised, or up to date.
 Important: Java's environnement variables status only refreshes when command line is closed and re-opened.

 This is currently intended for windows.